 - What are some of the benefits and challenges of integrating literary reading into language teaching and learning?

 - What texts and activities work best to foster literary reading?

 - What tasks can help us to connect these to learning goals specific to the language and culture classroom?
 How can these work in different modalities, e.g. online, hybrid, face-to-face?

 Some important dates

-There is no fee to apply, nor to participate in the PLONS.
-Applicants were asked to provide the following details:
+There is no fee to participate in the PLONS.
+Interested participants should complete the application form, which will ask them to provide the following details:

 - In brief, what most interests you about this PLONS?

-- What experiences (if any) have the you or the members of your group had with with online groups/networks?
+- What experiences (if any) have the you had with with online groups/networks?